 Skills Plus training programme

-We have made changes to our planned training programmes for 2020 - 2021, due to the pandemic.
-Our training is now delivered online and, where appropriate, the content our sessions is being made relevant for the current situation.
-We have already delivered sessions on Planning for Reopening, Agile for Museums, Working Remotely, Fundraising in a Crisis and Planning for Alternative Futures.
+Our training is now delivered online and, where appropriate, sessions will become increasingly blended in the coming months.
 You will be able to find our upcoming training sessions below and advertised in our weekly E-Update, which you can find at the bottom of our News page.
 If we need to make any last minute announcements for our events we will try to do so via email or our Twitter account.

 You can find recordings of our sessions, such as Planning for Reopening, Planning for Alternative Futures, Creating a Family Friendly Environment and more on our YouTube channel.
 Don't forget to subscribe to get notifications when new videos are posted.